cgb37/library-assistant-langgraph/.github/DEVELOPMENT_PLAN.md

 - the app uses requirements.txt for dependencies
 - The app uses mongodb for storage
 - the app uses tailwind for styling
+- the app must be modular
+- maintain separation of concerns
+- follow SOLID design principles
+- create separate javascript files when appropriate
+- templates should be organized by module

 ---